-Interest rate risk is the risk that value of the future cash flows of a financial instrument will fluctuate due to changes in market interest rates.
+Interest rate risk is the risk that fair value of the future cash flows of a financial instrument will fluctuate due to changes in market interest rates.

 The Company primarily finances its operations through the issuance of Variable Rate Notes upon which interest is payable.
-The Company receives income under the Reinsurance Agreement sufficient to cover interest due on the loan notes.
+The Company receives income under the Reinsurance Agreement and EBRD Notes sufficient to cover interest due on the loan notes.
 Accordingly, the Directors believe that the Company is not exposed to interest rate risk.